Front Page › Forums › Rights › Right to equal opportunity

 The right of equal opportunity prohibits the practice of racism and sexism and other kinds of unfair discrimination, including discrimination based on religious beliefs.

-The right of equal opportunity gives every person standing to sue any level of government that enacts a law that has unfair and irrational exceptions, or that selectively enforces a law with a bias that advantages or disadvantages specific groups.
+The right of equal opportunity gives every person standing to sue any person or private organization or any level of government that enacts a policy or law that has unfair and irrational exceptions, or that selectively enforces a policy law with a bias that advantages or disadvantages specific groups, or that behaves consistently in a way that indicates an unwritten or unspoken but obviously present bias that advantages or disadvantages specific groups.

 Discussion: